CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/cost-allocation-tags.md

     Value: NA                                                                !!
 ```

+## Use above template to modify your cluster yaml to add cost allocation tags

+Cut and paste the lines that have !! comments and add them to your cluster yaml file.

+## Or - use the Listos Cost Allocation Yaml that is provided here (with the exception of the <account_id>)

+cd pcluster-cmaq/yaml/

+## Edit the <account_id> to use the value for your account

 ## Use the modified yaml file to create the cluster

 ```
-pcluster create-cluster --cluster-configuration test_cost_alloc_cluster.yaml  --cluster-name cmaq --region us-east-1
+pcluster create-cluster --cluster-configuration hpc7g.4xlarge.cost-alloc-tags.yaml  --cluster-name cmaq --region us-east-1
 ```

 ### Check on the cluster status

-Use this command to check on the status of the cluster
+Use this command to check on the status of the cluster until the clusterStatus is CREATE_COMPLETE.

 ```
 pcluster describe-cluster --region=us-east-1 --cluster-name cmaq